sftpplus/sftpplus-docs/src/doc_source/configuration-identity/groups.rst

         [groups/92ad5b32-d8d7-4ed8-94e1-dbb9f01383f4]
         home_folder_path = ${OS_HOME}

-    When the option is left empty it will require each account associated with the group to define its own home folder path.
+    When the option is left empty it will require each account associated with the group to define its home folder path.

     When defined, it should be defined as an absolute path.